Dimitrie Bolintineanu: Biography

 Dimitrie Bolintineanu was of Aromanian origin, his father, Ienache Cosmad, came from Ohrid.
-In a few years his father, Ienache, made a successful carrier in Wallachia, first he was a tenant, small owner, then sub-prefect, with the residence in Bolintin-Vale, village near Bucharest; he does not manage to leave to his second-born son, Dimitrie, some property for relieve.
+In a few years his father, Ienache, made a successful carrier in Wallachia, first he was a tenant, small owner, then sub-prefect, with the residence in Bolintin-Vale, a village near Bucharest; he did not manage to leave to his second-born son, Dimitrie, some property for relieve.

-He remained orphan of both parents since 1831, and was raised by the relatives.
-He started to earn for leaving since yearly youth, such as Grigore Alexandrescu, Ion Luca Caragiale, Mihai Eminescu, being a civil servants.
+He remained orphan of both parents since 1831, and was raised by relatives.
+He started to earn for a living since yearly youth, being a civil servant much as Grigore Alexandrescu, Ion Luca Caragiale, or Mihai Eminescu.
 In 1841, he was a clerk at the State Secretariat, in 1843 a secretary at the department of "Suddito Reasons".
-In 1844, It is a riddle, wrapped in a mystery, how he was raised to the rank of a Pitar (boyar who bossing the bakeries).
-In 1842, he published an admirable poem "A young girl on the bed of death", that was eulogistically presented by Ion Heliade Rădulescu (and later recited by Mihai Eminescu in Epigones), who probably played a decisive role.
-The poem "A young girl on the bed of death" was an imitation after "La jeune captive” ("The Young Prisoner"), by André Chénier, and was published in "Courier of Ambe Sexes".
+In 1844, it is a riddle how he was raised to the rank of Pitar (a boyar who supervised the bakeries).
+In 1842, he published a poem, "A young girl on the bed of death", that was eulogistically presented by Ion Heliade Rădulescu (and later recited by Mihai Eminescu in Epigones), who probably played a decisive role.
+The poem was an imitation after "La jeune captive” ("The Young Prisoner"), by André Chénier, and was published in "Courier of Ambe Sexes".

 Participant in the 1848 revolution

-The revolution of 1848 has brought a newspapers explosion.
-If C.A.
-Rosetti had issued, immediately after the shot, "The Romanian child", Bolintineanu leads (from 19 July to 11 September) "The Sovereign People".
+The revolution of 1848 brought a newspapers explosion.
+If C. A. Rosetti had issued, immediately after the shot, "The Romanian child", Bolintineanu led (from 19 July to 11 September) "The Sovereign People".
 It was a small, four-page sheet with only two columns on each side, but the chief editor had big projects.
 He wanted to print a "journal of democratic interests and social progress", according to the French model - Le Peuple souverain.

-After the revolution of 1848, he came back in the country and edited together with Nicolae Bălcescu, Cezar Bolliac and others "The sovereign people", but – when the revolution dropped - was exiled and went to Transylvania, then to Constantinople and finally to Paris to continue his interrupted studies.
+After the revolution of 1848, Bolintineanu came back to the country and edited together with Nicolae Bălcescu, Cezar Bolliac, and others "The sovereign people", but – when the revolution ceased - he was exiled and went to Transylvania, then to Constantinople, and finally to Paris to continue his interrupted studies.

 Exile

-In 1855, Mr. Grigore Ghica offered him a chair of Romanian literature in Iasi, but the Porte did not allow him to enter the country, and then he traveled through Palestine, Egypt, Syria, and Macedonia, describing them all in various publications, which often include interesting and warmly written pages.
+In 1855, Grigore Ghica offered him a chair of Romanian literature in Iași, but the Porte did not allow him to enter the country, and then he traveled through Palestine, Egypt, Syria, and Macedonia, describing them all in various publications, which often include interesting and warmly written pages.

 In 1859, returning to the country, he entered into the politics and became Minister of Foreign Affairs, Cults and Public Instruction.
 Thanks to his efforts and of Costache Negri and V. A. Urechia, the first schools were set up for Macedonian Romanians.
 In the same year, in 1859, he received the third degree in the Steaua Danube Lodge of Bucharest, and in 1864, he was a member of the Brotherhood Lodge.